- Accommodation in the listed or similar hotels on twin/double sharing basis.

 Note on the itinerary

 We will try our best to adhere to the itinerary.
-But for various reason such as flight cancellation, weather problem, or other causes beyond our control, the itinerary is subject to change.
+But for various reasons such as flight cancellation, weather problems, or other causes beyond our control, the itinerary is subject to change.
 The hotels listed are our preferred properties and are subject to change.

 The tour features daily breakfast in the hotels.
 Breakfasts are usually full breakfast, but some restaurants provide continental style half breakfast only.
 If you are on a long day excursion, then you are provided with the packed lunch.